shivaanshag/shivaanshag/README.md

 - 👀 I’m interested in Machine Learning, AI
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on ML projects
-- 📫 How to reach me: shivaanshagrawal98@gmail.com
+- 📫 How to reach me: shivaansh.agrawal98@gmail.com
+- Studying Computer Science at The University of Texas at Dallas

 <!---
 shivaanshag/shivaanshag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.